impuremaths/impuremaths.github.io/_posts/2020-02-22-why-trade-stock-options.md

 One often-cited metaphor is that the options market is a casino, where sellers collectively form the house, while buyers form the gamblers.
 This is what I refer to as rare-event overestimation: Gamblers typically overestimate the likelihood of hitting jackpots, and will overpay for options contracts.

-A second often-cited metaphor is that the options market is an insurance market, which exists due to risk non-neutrality, and typically, risk aversion.
+A second often-cited metaphor is that the options market is an insurance market, which exists due to risk non-neutrality.
 Since most investors are presumed to be risk-averse, they likely are willing to overpay for options contracts which reduce their risk, independent of the expected value of the contract.

 ### Market inefficiences